sagazirobiul/quezed-bank/README.md

 <br>
 Password: secret
 <br>
-Also you will the pass & email on console tab.
+Also, you will get the pass & email on the console tab.